alexitx/mc-status-webhook/README.md

 See [CLI arguments](#cli-arguments) and [Environment variables](#environment-variables)
 for configuration.

+Example scripts are also provided in the 'examples' directory.
+Get [mc-status-webhook.cmd][windows-script] for Windows or [mc-status-webhook.sh][linux-script]
+for Linux and modify it to your needs.

 > **Note:** It is strongly recommended to run mc-status-webhook on the same machine or local network
 > as the Minecraft server to avoid false notifications due to connection issues and wasting
 > bandwidth.
 In this case use the loopback address 127.0.0.1 or the local address of the machine.